 - Steven M. Horvath Professional Opportunity Awards (2 at $500 each)

-To be considered for these awards, the candidate must be a current APS member in good standing at the time of the application deadline and the first author of an abstract submitted to APS for the Experimental Biology meeting.
+- candidate must be a current APS member in good standing at the time of the application deadline

 Candidates must apply to the Caroline tum Suden/Frances Hellebrandt Professional Opportunity Awards, Applicants must submit a copy of their abstract and a letter describing their role in the project.
 Applications are reviewed for:

 - Abstract (hypothesis, technical approach, conclusion, significance to the field) and